LeidenUniversityLibrary/digmanclass/glossary.md

 Both longer and shorter medieval texts were usually divided into smaller sections called paragraphs.
-In the early days of the paragraph, in the ninth century, they often had the appearance of a plain \'hook\' resembling the gallows.
+In the early days of the paragraph, in the ninth century, they often had the appearance of a plain 'hook' resembling the gallows.
 In the eleventh and twelfth centuries more sophisticated variants began to appear.
 First, diagonal lines started to connect the horizontal and vertical part of the paragraph.

-Then, in the age of the scholastic book, the reading aid received our modern shape: a \'c\' with a vertical line struck through its centre.
+Then, in the age of the scholastic book, the reading aid received our modern shape: a 'c' with a vertical line struck through its centre.
 In scholastic texts this type of paragraph often came in two alternating
 colors: red and blue.
-They appear to mark the \'lector\', the passage that was read out loud in the classroom an which was subsequently discussed.
+They appear to mark the 'lector', the passage that was read out loud in the classroom an which was subsequently discussed.
 The c-symbol indicated the start of such a passage, while the colors made it easier to know when to stop reading.